Freshwater snails for food

 Snails as carriers of parasites

-Water snails are a common and regular part of the diet for many rural people.
+Water snails are a typical and regular diet for many rural people.
 These have adapted to and eliminated harmful parasites in their staple food.
-However, water snails, along with swamp eels (Pla Laat, Ophisternon bengalense), mollusks, and fish, can contain trematodes, which are parasitic flatworms commonly known as flukes.
+However, water snails, swamp eels (Pla Laat, Ophisternon bengalense), mollusks, and fish can contain trematodes, parasitic flatworms commonly known as flukes.
 Boiling these water snails for about 8 minutes will render the trematodes harmless.

 On a related note, vegetables collected from water bodies in the region should not be consumed raw.
 They must be put into boiling water for a few seconds before consumption.
-This will kill any flukes floating around in search of a host for new development stages.
+This will kill any flukes floating around searching for a host for new development stages.

 Lessons learned about freshwater snails for food: